Detecting Objects with Context-Likelihood Graphs and Graph Refinement: Method

-Each term $e_{ij}$ in the matrix $\edgeSet$ is a result of all possible probabilistic combinations of classes for nodes $i$ and $j$ along with their corresponding co-occurrence prior values.
-By modeling the edge matrix in this manner, we penalize the class predictions jointly with the edge values, the former guiding the correctness of the later.
+Each term $e_{ij}$ in the matrix $\edgeSet$ is a result of all possible probabilistic combinations of classes for nodes $i$ and $j$ along with their corresponding relation prior values.
+By modeling the edge matrix in this manner, we penalize the class predictions jointly with the edge values, the former guiding the correctness of the latter.
 Thus, optimizing for the final task of classification would ensure refined edge values, which in turn guides the end task.
 Our joint task loss function is given by:

-where $\loss_{CE}$ refers to the cross-entropy loss, $P_{GP}$ is the final classification probability matrix output from our model, $P$ is the initial class predictions of the base detector and $P^*$ is the ground truth object labels.
-Optimality is obtained when the initial predictions are the same as the ground truth labels.
+where $\loss_{CE}$ is the cross-entropy loss, $P^{'}$ is the final classification probability matrix output from our model, $P$ is the initial class prediction matrix of the base detector and $P^*$ is the ground truth object labels matrix.
+Optimality is obtained when initial predictions equal the ground truth labels.